 Safe Environment Policy

 All Clergy, Religious Men and Women, Employees and Volunteers of the Diocese of Fort Worth are required to fulfill all mandatory steps PRIOR TO THE START OF SERVICE.
-For the list of these mandatory steps, please view the PDF document below.
+For the list of these mandatory steps, please visit the Safe Environment Requirements page.
 Note: Employment or Volunteer Service in the Diocese of Fort Worth will not begin until ALL steps have been completed.

 Social Media Policy